Which 10 Equipment Used in Taekwondo?

 Which kicks are commonly used in Taekwondo?

 Some common kicks used in Taekwondo include front kick, roundhouse kick, side kick, back kick, and spinning hook kick.
-These kicks are essential techniques in Taekwondo and are practiced and perfected by practitioners of the martial art.
+These kicks are essential techniques in Taekwondo and are practiced and perfected by practitioners of the martial arts.

 Leave a Comment